Tax Enquiry Info

 Is there a better way to regularise my tax affairs?

-Yes.
-HMRC are offering a tax amnesty, whereby you only pay tax back to the tax year 2000, with a fairly token 10% penalty.
+The Swiss Tax Cooperation Agreement disclosure facility offers favourable terms on which to settle your tax affairs.
+But there may be an even better HMRC tax amnesty for you, whereby you only pay tax back to the tax year 2000, with a fairly token 10% penalty.
 Although this amnesty is known as the Liechtenstein Disclosure Facility it is in fact open to anyone with who held an offshore bank account in September 2009.
 This includes all Swiss banks.

 How can Lynam Tax Enquiry Experts help me?